PavChristian/PavChristian/README.md

 - 📫 How to reach me **pavel.makouski@gmail.com**

-- ⚡ Favourite dad joke **I do not trust statisticians -- they are always plotting something**
+- ⚡ Favourite dad joke: **I do not trust statisticians -- they are always plotting something**

 <h3 align="left">Connect with me:</h3>
 <p align="left">